Bainsbe/unifyiq/README.md

 ### Thank You

 UnifyIQ would not be possible without the support and assistance of other open-source tools and companies.
-Visit our [thank you page](THANK-YOU.md) to learn more about how we build UnifyIQ.

 <a href="https://github.com/unifyiq/unifyiq/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=unifyiq/unifyiq"/>